infernalsoul/dream_machine_pro_dive.md/README.md

 **Firmware Version**: 4.2.12
 **Controller Version**: 7.4.156

-**Special Thanks**: To the security community for peer review and validation
+**Special Thanks**: To Ubiquiti for demonstrating that "enterprise-grade" is just marketing speak for "hold my beer while I implement VLANs with the security architecture of a wet paper bag

 ---